-You will be surprised by how much good items you will find at thrift stores.
+You will be surprised by how many good items you will find at thrift stores.
 Whenever you need to buy something, check out the thrift store first, you will be able to save more that way.

 31. Reuse tissue paper and wrapping paper.

 According to Sundale Research, Americans spend more than $7 billion on wrapping paper each year.
 That is a lot!
-Next time you get a gift, save the tissue paper, the wrapper and the paperbag.
+Next time you get a gift, save the tissue paper, the wrapper and the paper bag.

 32. Use rechargeable batteries.